deipfei/MadMaxNarrative/readme.txt

 	Played through twice to search for typos
-		Found a few and fixed them, but not a thorough search Fixed broken link trying to go to "stopcaraftermathdriving" rather than "stopaftermathdriving"
+		Found a few and fixed them, but not a thorough search Fixed broken link trying to go to "stopcaraftermathdriving" rather than "stopaftermathdriving" Fixed leftovers from manual merge
+    Fixed flair in ignoretown

 Changelog - 12/6/15 - Kevin
 	Fixed a few typos